distrochooser/translations/README.md

 Weblate currently seems not to support omitting the Email in Commits: https://github.com/WeblateOrg/weblate/issues/6508

-- You can download your data and delete the account (if desired) on https://translate.distrochooser.de/accounts/profile/#account
+If you finished you can download your data and delete the account (if desired) on https://translate.distrochooser.de/accounts/profile/#account

+- If you have any other questions, feel free to drop a mail on mail@distrochooser.de

 **Thank you for your interest in contributing** 🥳